Ir al contenido principal

 You will have been prescribed fluconazole to treat a fungal infection, or to help prevent a fungal infection from developing.
 It works by killing yeast and fungi.

-Fluconazole is available on prescription, and it can also be bought at pharmacies, without a prescription, for the treatment of vaginal thrush.
+Fluconazole is available on prescription, and it can also be bought at pharmacies, without a prescription, for the treatment of candidiasis vaginal.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking fluconazole it is important that your doctor or pharmacist knows: